 +44 73 89826941

-Our mission is to “Make the Invisible Visible”.
-We do this by developing and introducing new quantum dot (QDot™) technologies for image sensors and displays.
-In image sensors, quantum dots make it possible to capture and image light that would be invisible to the naked eye: lower energy infrared (IR) lights or higher energy UV and X-ray lights.
+Our mission is to provide a quantum dot platform to enable wide range image sensors.
+We do this by providing quantum dot (QDot™) materials and helping to integrate them with silicon sensor technologies to detect the light beyond the visible spectrum.
+These wide range image sensors enable “superhuman” vision and capture images that would be invisible to the naked eye: lower energy infrared (IR) lights or higher energy UV and X-ray lights.
 Cameras enhanced with these quantum dots can be beneficial in many fields; machine vision (quality inspections and control, food security, pharmaceuticals), the automotive industry, security, consumer electronics (smartphones and AR/VR headsets).
 We have a vision of a future where these cameras, with their augmented vision, will be the norm in our world.

-Quantum Solutions is a spinoff from the prestigious, widely cited research group led by one of the forerunners in the field of quantum dots, Prof. Osman Bakr.
-Quantum Dots are nanomaterials with outstanding photoluminescence, electroluminescence, and photoelectrical properties.
-Quantum Solutions' QDot™ Quantum Dots serve as active materials in both image sensors (Near Infrared and X-ray cameras) and displays.
+Quantum Solutions is a spinoff from the prestigious, widely cited research group led by one of the forerunners in the field of quantum dots, Prof. Osman Bakr, and supported by frontier scientists Prof. Liberato Manna, Prof. Maksym Kovalenko and Prof. Omar Mohammed.
+Quantum Dots are nanomaterials with outstanding photoelectrical and photoluminescence properties.
+Quantum Solutions’ QDot™ Quantum Dots serve as active materials and platform technology in wide range image sensors: to extend the sensitivity of silicon CMOS sensors beyond visible light for Near Infrared, UV and X-ray cameras.
 The technologies are protected with more than 20 granted and pending patents.

 We are the experts who push the technological frontiers.
 Our interdisciplinary team consists of specialists from scientific, R&D and business backgrounds in the fields of chemistry, nanotechnology, material science, chemical engineering and optoelectronic devices engineering.
 Our team and advisory board represent 9 countries and have 9 PhDs on the board.